A Superb Old Japanese Tengu Figure Dated 1742 (18th Century) Japan

-This finely carved antique Tengu Figure from Japan, dating from the 18th Century as on the back of the figure is written in Japanese Kanji 江戸期の寛保二年壬戌 (Edo Period – Kanpo Second Year ) or in English 1742
+This finely carved antique Japanese Tengu Figure dating from the 18th Century as on the back of the figure is written in Japanese Kanji 江戸期の寛保二年壬戌 (Edo Period – Kanpo Second Year) or in English 1742

 This Tengu is standing on a carved alter and the back of this figure has Kanji characters painted on the figure.
-I can’t read but if you can I would be pleased to hear from you on what it was written beside the date.
+I can’t read it but if you can I would be pleased to hear from you about what was written on the back beside the date.

 Provenance: The Todd Barlin Collection of Japanese and Asian Art

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.